Follow-the-sun workload mobility? Get lost!

-A week ago I was writing about the latency and bandwidth challenges of long-distance vMotion and why it rarely makes sense to use it in disaster avoidance scenarios (for a real disaster avoidance story, read this post ... and note no vMotion was used to get out of harm’s way).
-The article I wrote for SearchNetworking tackles an idea that is an order of magnitude more ridiculous: using vMotion to migrate virtual machines around the world to bring them close to the users (follow-the-sun workload mobility).
-I wonder which islands you’d have to use to cross the Pacific in 10ms RTT hops supported by vMotion?
+Based on what I wrote about the latency and bandwidth challenges of long-distance vMotion and why it rarely makes sense to use it in disaster avoidance scenarios, I was asked to write an article to tackle the idea that is an order of magnitude more ridiculous: using vMotion to migrate virtual machines around the world to bring them close to the users.

-As described in my Data Center Interconnects webinar (and the Scalability Rules book), the only solution that really works is a scale-out application architecture combined with load balancers.
+As described in the Data Center Interconnects and Designing Active-Active and Disaster Recovery Data Centers webinars, and the Scalability Rules book, the only solution that really works is a scale-out application architecture combined with load balancers.

 "Thursday night I completely failed the core datacenter operations over to the recovery servers using a combination of Veeam Replication and VMware migrations that in the end, really didn’t need to happen."